andrecrms/scripts/README.md

 8. Backup log execution in the last 7 days.
 9. CheckDB execution in the last 7 days.
 10. Databases Compatibility Level.
 (Status column will be marked as REVIEW for any database not configured with the native compatibility level).
+11. Query Store checks, the script will list all databases with Query Store enabled/disabled, the configured capture mode also will be listed, when Query Store is disabled for any user db or model, status column will be marked as REVIEW.
+12. Accelerated Database Recovery check, the script will list all databases with ADR enabled/disabled, when ADR is disabled for any user db, status column will be marked as REVIEW.
-11. TempDB Files checks:
+13. TempDB Files checks:
     * Autogrow is the same for all data files?
 If no, status column will be marked as REVIEW.
     * Size is the same for all data files?
 If no, status column will be marked as REVIEW.
     * Number of files until SQL Server 2019: if 4 processors, TempDB should have at least 2 files.
 If 8 processors, TempDB should have  at least 4 files.
 If 8 processors or more, TempDB should have at least 4 files but no more than 8.
 If one of the rules does not fit these definitions, the status column will be marked as REVIEW.
     * Number of files in case of SQL Server 2022 or higher: in case of 1 file, column will be marked as OK.
-12. Trace Flags, check will vary according to SQL version
+14. Trace Flags, check will vary according to SQL version
     * For SQL Server 2012 and 2014, if trace flags 1118 and 4199 are off, status column will be marked as REVIEW.
     * For SQL Server 2016, if trace flags 4199 and 7745 are off, status column will be marked as REVIEW.
     * For SQL Server 2017 and 2019, if 4199, 7745, 12310 are off, status column will be marked as REVIEW.